-As technology improves at incredible speeds, so does the ability of people to work from home.
+As technology improves at incredible speeds, so does the ability of people to work and even run businesses from home.
 Some companies have embraced this world more easily than others, but all should know it’s a major perk to many employees.

 Some companies have gone as far as having a 100% distributed workforce.
 That’s the term these days for a company that has no physical headquarters, with employees distributed around the country.